itayost/JaMoveo/README.md

 ### High-Contrast Mode
 - Toggle high-contrast mode for better visibility in smoky environments
 - Increases font size and enhances color contrast
-- Available through the accessibility settings button in the bottom-left corner

 ### Role-Based Content Display
 - Vocalists see only lyrics